KresEnia/transcript/README.md

-# First trial of RNAseq data analysis
+# First trial of genomic variant calling from DNA sequencing data